Trying to find replacement balance boxes for old Pella Windows

 I called Pella to get the cord but got a big run around.
 They said a technician would call me back, but that never happened.
 Is there some other place to get the cord?

-A quick learner from Moscow, PA says:
+Quick Learner from Moscow, PA

 With all of he replies on this topic, does anyone have a sketch or instructions to remove the balance boxed for repair?
 The header board appears to be held in place by the side channels.
 Before I destroy something, can anyone offer a sketch/instructions for step by step removal?